Part 1 of 2 articles: the second covers cellular data in Europe

 This meant that for many years, the only option for US travelers to Europe was to rent a GSM phone, which was expensive and inconvenient.
 No one could reach you on your US cell phone number; you had the hassle and cost of receiving and returning the phone, and both phone rental and calls were astonishingly expensive.

 The net?
 Make sure you buy a phone that clearly states is can be used internationally or is called a “World Phone”.
 These operate on both US and international GSM frequencies.
 If in doubt, check the small print to find out what frequencies it supports.
-The good news: GSM World Phones are increasingly popular, so it’s now a lot easier to find a good international phone.
+The good news is that GSM World Phones are increasingly popular, and nearly all smartphones from Apple, Samsung and Microsoft (Nokia) are World Phones, so they’re a lot easier to find than a few years ago.
+Verizon’s old “global phones” page now simply links to its Smartphones page.

 What if I’m on Verizon or Sprint?

 Verizon and Sprint use a system called CDMA (it stands for Code Division Multiple Access — incomprehensible to the average human.)
 However, Verizon in particular has figured out that it is losing a lot of nice profitable international traffic as a result, and now has phones that support both CDMA and international GSM frequencies.
-Verizon calls these “Global Phones“.
-The line-up changes every couple of months as new phones are released, but the Blackberry Curve 9370/Bold 9930/Torch 9850, Motorola Droid 4/ RAZR and Apple iPhone are all CDMA/GSM world phones available at the time of writing.
+Verizon used to call these “Global Phones“, but now it just ensures that all of its smartphones that have full global roaming capability.

-Verizon/Sprint iPad 3 and 4, launched in March 2012 and November 2012 respectively, are more travel friendly.
-They support 4G LTE in the US, but are also fully compatible with 3G GSM networks world-wide.
+Verizon/Sprint iPad 3 and 4, launched in March 2012 and November 2012 respectively, are more travel friendly, as is the more recent iPad Air and Air 2.
+They support 4G LTE in the US, but are also fully compatible with 3G GSM networks world-wide, and the Air 2 is also compatible with many international 4G LTE networks.
 Note that Verizon iPad 2 has no GSM capability and so can only be used via WiFi in Europe.

 Sprint offers a flat rate $1.29 per minute overseas roaming charge for most GSM countries (i.e. those where Sprint has a roaming agreement).
 For Verizon subscribers, it’s a little more complicated: Verizon GSM roaming charges are different for each country, though most of Western Europe is $1.29 per minute, discounted to $0.99/min on the $4.99/month discounted international plan.